kirkekrusell/Big-Data-Management-project-2026-I/Project3/README.md

 ### Notes
 If connector_health fails due to airflow.exceptions.AirflowNotFoundException: The conn_id `debezium_connect` isn't defined then do the following in the Airflow UI:
-1. Create debezium connection in Airflow UI

-2. Open your Airflow Web UI (typically http://localhost:8080).
+1. Open your Airflow Web UI (typically http://localhost:8080).

-3. Navigate to Admin > Connections.
+2. Navigate to Admin > Connections.

-4. Click the + (plus) icon to add a new connection.
+3. Click the + (plus) icon to add a new connection.

-5. Enter the following details:
+4. Enter the following details:

   -   Connection Id: debezium_connect